negi111111/al-folio/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a software engineer who develops web applications and core algorithms related to machine learning.
-In particular, my research interests are in the fields of Computer Vision and Machine Learning, with a focus on Multi-modal Deep Learning(sensor, image, audio, text...).
+I am a software engineer specializing in developing web applications and core machine learning algorithms.
+My research interests lie in the fields of Computer Vision and Machine Learning, with a particular focus on Multi-modal Deep Learning, including sensor, image, audio, and text data.
 Love Programming :)

+I graduated from the University of Electro-Communications with a Bachelor’s degree in Informatics in 2016, and completed my Master’s degree in the same field at the same university in 2018.
+In the same year, I joined NTT Communications Corporation, where I focused on research and development of time-series data analysis web applications, multi-modal deep learning, and AI talent development.
+In October 2024, I will begin my doctoral studies at Kyushu University, focusing on pattern recognition, educational data analytics, and the development of educational support systems.